Mainly-rakshith/Clash-Royal-Automation-Bot/README.md

 6. [Credits](#credits)

 ## Introduction
 This is a Clash Royale Automation script that can play, exit matches, and queue into matches (Use at your own risk, this bot breaks Supercell TOS).
+The scripts now target macOS with an iPhone mirrored to your Mac (QuickTime Player device window or the new macOS “iPhone Mirroring” window).

 ## Features
 - Plays Clash Royale without user input